 Most therapy dog certification organizations require dogs to be at least one year old, and fully updated on all vaccines and shots.
 You will need to provide documentation from your veterinarian regarding your dog’s age and medical history.

-When you think your dog is ready to be a therapy animal, you must register them as such.
+When you think your dog is ready to be a therapy animal, they ideally should be registered by a qualified organization, like those recommended by the American Kennel Club (AKC).
 This requires a certification test.
 During this test, your dog will need to show the right qualities for therapy work.
 If they cannot, the testing organization will ask that you continue to train them until they can meet the requirements.

 It is also important to note that your dog will not be the only one tested when you go to register.
 Your abilities as a dog handler will be put to the test as well.
 If you cannot show that your dog follows your commands and that you know how to properly manage your pet in a therapeutic setting, your dog will not be certified.